-We also show that Brd2 is required for interferon-mediated stimulation of ACE2 expression, as both exogenous interferon stimulation and basal interferon stimulation of ACE2 expression is blocked upon BRD2 knockdown or pharmacological inhibition (Fig. 6i).
-Indeed, inhibition of the Janus Kinase (required for transduction of interferon signaling) with ruxolitinib has been shown to down-regulate ACE2 levels in cell culture44.
+Our data suggest that Brd2 is an indirect regulator of ACE2 transcription in COVID-19-relevant cell types.
+Our data show that Brd2 is required for interferon-mediated stimulation of ACE2 expression, as both exogenous interferon stimulation and basal interferon stimulation of ACE2 expression is blocked upon BRD2 knockdown or pharmacological inhibition (Fig. 6i).
 This does not, however, preclude a more direct, and interferon-independent, regulatory mode.
 Our data also show that Brd2 activity is essential for the transcription of ISGs in cell culture and in Syrian hamsters.
 Based on our findings and the previous literature36, Brd2 regulation of ISG transcription is likely mediated by a reduction in Histone H2A.Z occupancy at these promoters.
-Intriguingly, these BRD2-dependent effects might be cell-type specific, as one study45 has shown that BET-inhibition, but not the BET inhibitor ABBV-744, can block cardiac dysfunction due to inflammation caused by SARS-CoV-2 infection.
-Either way, our data indicate that BRD2 could be a key regulator of the host response to SARS-CoV-2 infection.
+Taken together, this indicates that BRD2 could be a key regulator of the host response to SARS-CoV-2 infection.

-The previously described46 interaction between the SARS-CoV-2 E protein and BRD2 might have evolved to manipulate gene expression during infection, including the expression of ACE2.
+The previously described42 interaction between the SARS-CoV-2 E protein and BRD2 might have evolved to manipulate gene expression during infection, including the expression of ACE2.
 In isolation, however, protein E overexpression in Calu-3 cells did not recapitulate expression changes resulting from BRD2 knockdown or inhibition (Fig 4a).
 These data suggest that there is no direct effect of Protein E on BRD2 function, or that other viral or host factors expressed during SARS-CoV-2 infection are required to modulate BRD2 function.
 Further studies are needed to define the function of the protein E-BRD2 interaction.